Gregg Jarrett on Joe Rogan's Future - February 7th, Hour 2

 And that much I got down on my own through the local drugstore.

-And it took them two took them too.
+And it took them two.

-Now, first they gave me a little runaround, but I insisted.
+Now, first, they gave me a little runaround, but I insisted.

-Look, I said, right now I feel good, but I was told I heard to do it right now.
+I said, right now I feel good, but I was told I heard to do it right now.

 Saturday, yes, I stayed away from people, but I did get out.